Essays & other writing

 "... the mix of characters felt bone real" -Steven Schalchlin, musician/playwright, in a review on Amazon.com.

-Until the Dawn a novel
+Until the Dawn

 "Stunning debut novel by a wise new voice in American fiction" -Dave Gantt, librarian, Washington, D.C., in a review on Amazon.com.